How can I contact you if my questions aren’t answered here?

 * we did not discuss this, yet, so it is the initiator's answer.

-No. We don't affiliate with a political party, or educational institution, we have neither partners nor sponsors.
-In future we might need support from third parties.
-When it comes to that point we will have a funding committee to decide which kind of arrangements would be acceptable.
-Obviously we would not accept arrangements that would allow third parties to influence our content and stance.
+Yours!
+We don't affiliate with a political party, or educational institution, we have neither partners nor sponsors, yet.
+The goal is to be predominantly financed through crowd funding so to stay independent.
+This is why before we began looking for sponsors, we started a Patreon community.
+Obviously, if we find a sponsor or partner, we would not accept arrangements that would allow third parties to influence our content and stance.